docker/labs/developer-tools/java-debugging/IntelliJ-README.md

 ![](images/intellij_debug_add_remote_configuration.png)

-In the `Run\Debug Configurations` window, set the `Name` of the configuration and in `Settings` set the port to '8000' the default Tomcat JPDA debuging port.
-Clcik on `OK` to save the configuration.
+In the `Run\Debug Configurations` window, set the `Name` of the configuration as `docker tomcat` and in `Settings` set the port to '8000' as the default Tomcat JPDA debuging port.
+Click on `OK` to save the configuration.

 ![](images/intellij_debug_tomcat_remote_settings.png)

 #### Finding the Error

-Since the problem is with the password, lets see how the password is set in the User class.
+Since the problem is with the password, let's see how the password is set in the User class.
 In the User class, the setter for password is scrambled using [rot13](https://en.wikipedia.org/wiki/ROT13) before it is saved to the database.

 ![](images/intellij_debug_User_password.png)